Contents

 Pension account fee

-You’ll then pay a fee within the investment funds themselves.
-Wherever you invest, and whichever investment fund you invest in, you’ll pay a fee, and these are often called fund fees, admin fees or ongoing charges.
+You’ll pay a fee within the investment funds themselves.
+Whichever company you invest with (e.g. advisor), and whichever investment fund you invest in, you’ll pay a fee, and these are often called fund fees, admin fees or ongoing charges.

 It’s automatically deducted from the money within the fund itself, so you don’t have to worry about manually paying it.
 There will also be transaction fees when the fund buys and sells investments, and these are automatically collected too (and not generally very much).